wulfsberg/angular-material-kickstart/README.md

 or you can define your own palettes.
 (A tool like Mikel Bitson's [Material Design Palette Generator](http://mcg.mbitson.com/) can help you get started on your own palettes).

+The reason for moving the palette definition into a separate file is to keep mixins and function calls separate, so we can import and reuse the color/theme variables in our own components/SCSS without triggering the function calls.
+(Notably, the `@include mat-core();` which, as the comments say, should only ever be included once).

 Open the `src/styles.scss` and edit it to

     @import "~sanitize.css/sanitize.css";
-    @import "~@angular/material/theming";
+    @import '~@angular/material/theming';
     @import "./theme";
     @include mat-core(mat-typography-config(
       $font-family: 'Comic Sans MS' /* Ok, perhaps not */ ));
-    @include angular-material-theme($theme);
+    @include angular-material-theme($reference-theme);

-The reason this setup is split into two files is to keep mixins and function calls separate, so we can import and reuse the color/theme variables in our own components without triggering the function calls.
+    html, body { height: 100%; }
+    body { margin: 0; }

 ### Styling non-Material components
 Angular Material will apply the style and typography to all Material components.